-Plan your Day
+Plan Your Day

 Think about the length of your Edcamp.
-Some Edcamps are full day events, running from 8:00-3:00, while others are half day.
+Some Edcamps are full day events, running from 8 a.m. to 3 p.m., while others are half-day events.
 Virtual Edcamps can even split their events across different days or even weeks.
 It is completely up to you and your team how long your Edcamp lasts.
 Break-out sessions usually run for 45 minutes to an hour, with some passing time in between.

-EdcampNJ started creating only half of their session board at the beginning of the day.
+For example, EdcampNJ started creating only half of their session board at the beginning of the day.
 They had two sessions and then a break.
 They used the break time to give out swag and to build the rest of the board.
 This allowed space for newcomers, who might have been initially hesitant, to suggest a session.
 It also allowed for conversation that started in the first sessions to continue in the next round.